A school of global south in Islamabad, Pakistan.

 This is not a methodology.
 It is not a philosophy borrowed from elsewhere and applied here.
 It is something we have been building slowly, from the ground up.

-The most conscious of the weight of their choices.
-Character of that depth is built through repetition.
 The same practice, returned to periodically, until it is no longer something you do but something you are.
 Our habits framework is the daily path toward that.

-The habits of the heart
+The Habits of the Heart

 Pause Before You React